ElliotSemiColon/prime-finder-benchmark/README.md

 to try this program out, download the repo and run the executable inside its folder **(only run executables from people you trust)**

 # making sense of the result
-the higher the number of *iterations*, the faster your CPU's per-core performance\
+the higher the number of *iterations*, the faster your cpu and ram\
 iterations are reflected by score in points